The University is accredited by the Higher Learning Commission.

 Students benefit from specialized, well-equipped laboratories for study.
 The University's John T. Myers Technology Center has more than 20 state-of-the-art laboratories filled with the most up-to-date equipment and supplies.

 A number of activities and organizations are available that enable students to interact with other students and professionals in the industry.
-These include ISA (the international society for measurement and control), and Epsilon Pi Tau (the international honorary for professions in technology).
+These include ISA (the international society of Automation) and IEEE (Institute of Electrical and Electronics Engineers).

 Special Note: Students who transfer to the University with the appropriate associate degree may enroll in an online-based electronics engineering technology bachelor degree-completion program offered through the University's online learning program.